Lee Marks: Boise State

 In 2014 Marks followed Harsin to his alma mater serving as an assistant strength coach.
-In 2015 he was made the team’s running backs coach a position he held until 2019.
+In 2015 he was made the team's running backs coach a position he held until 2019.
 In 2019 he was given the additional title of director of special teams.

 Fresno State

-In 2020 Marks went to Fresno State where he was made the team’s running backs coach, assistant head coach, and run game coordinator.
-After it was announced that Kalen DeBoer would leave for Washington, Marks was named the team’s interim head coach to coach the New Mexico Bowl.
+In 2020 Marks went to Fresno State where he was made the team's running backs coach, assistant head coach, and run game coordinator.
+After it was announced that Kalen DeBoer would leave for Washington, Marks was named the team's interim head coach to coach the New Mexico Bowl.

 Washington

-After Marks won the New Mexico Bowl, it was announced he would be following Kalen DeBoer to Washington and become the team’s running backs coach.
+After Marks won the New Mexico Bowl, it was announced he would be following Kalen DeBoer to Washington and become the team's running backs coach.

+Memphis

+In 2024 Marks went to Memphis to become the team’s running backs coach.